 • Established neighbourhoods typically have more developed infrastructure, schools, and businesses.

 • The walkability score of established communities is often higher – it's nice to have the ability to walk to neighborhood stores, schools, community centers, etc.

 • Mature communities typically offer established parks, tree-lined streets, yards with large mature trees and well-established parks and green spaces.

 • Older communities tend to have more variety in the design and character of the homes.

 • Resale homes are typically less expensive per square foot than new builds.

 • Sales data is available for older communities so you can more easily establish a fair market value for these properties.

-• Over the years you will consistently spend more on the maintenance of an aging home.
+• You will typically spend more on the maintenance of an aging home.

 • If you do plan on completing renovations (beyond cosmetic upgrades) you will need to budget for the additional cost to bring your home up to current building codes.